turingschool/curriculum-site/module3/lessons/react_ideabox.md

 * What do you know about hooks?
 * What do you know about state?
 * What do you know about passing props?
-* What questions do you have? (bring these to class on Wednesday!)
+* What questions do you have? (bring these to class!)

 </section>